Hyperbole and a Half: Solutions and Other Problems

 First announced in 2015, Solutions and Other Problems was released on September 22, 2020.
-It covers subjects including a seven-hour surgery to remove tumors, her sister's suicide, her divorce, and her new marriage, as well as lighter subjects such as strange neighbor children, becoming a cat owner, and trying to understand the minds of animals.
+Published by Gallery Books, an imprint of Simon & Schuster, it covers subjects including a seven-hour surgery to remove tumors, her sister's suicide, her divorce, and her new marriage, as well as lighter subjects such as strange neighbor children, becoming a cat owner, and trying to understand the minds of animals.

 It became a New York Times Bestseller (Advice, How-To & Miscellaneous), staying on the list for four weeks.
 Ailsa Chang of NPR said that what was most striking about the work is that Brosh ricochets between zany moments and sad moments within pages, and a key theme of the book is showing compassion to yourself.
 Caitlin Rosberg of The A.V.
 Club called the book a departure from the previous one, reflecting personal tragedy and profound change, saying "Her work has always been funny and full of empathy, but the depth of emotion is different, and the compassion and appreciation are more mature."
 Rosberg said that Brosh has refined and tightened her art style, telling complicated stories with minute changes in body language and expression.
 Dawn Fallik of The Washington Post said the book was "emotionally and physically hefty", noting its 515 pages.